imSmaity/imSmaity/README.md

 ![alt text](./images/top.svg)

 I love coding in JavaScript 📚.
-I'm student at [BIT](http://bitcollege.in/) as a Computer Science Engineering and interested in Web Development.
+I’m currently working on [Adsys](https://adsys.in/) as a Software Developer.

 <!--
 **imSmaity/imSmaity** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.